GigMate/our_repository/GENRE_SYSTEM_DOCUMENTATION.md

 ### For Musicians

-**Headline:** "Play Every Genre You Know—Get Found for All of Them"
+**Headline:** "Play Every Genre You Know--Get Found for All of Them"

 **Copy:**
 > "Most platforms force you to pick just one genre.
 That's limiting your opportunities.
 GigMate lets you showcase your full range.
-Select Rock, Jazz, Blues, and Country—and get found by venues looking for each one.
+Select Rock, Jazz, Blues, and Country--and get found by venues looking for each one.
 More genres = more gigs = more money."

 ### For Venues

-**Headline:** "Find Musicians That Match Your Vibe—Exactly"
+**Headline:** "Find Musicians That Match Your Vibe--Exactly"

 **Copy:**
 > "Tired of sorting through irrelevant booking requests?
 Tell us what genres you book, and we'll show you only musicians who perform them.
 Multiple genres?
 No problem.
 GigMate's smart matching means every inquiry is on-brand for your venue."